DanEscasa/RepData_PeerAssessment1/PA1_template.md

 |   |2012-10-05: 1 |3rd Qu.:13294 |3rd Qu.:46.1597 |3rd Qu.:0    |
 |   |2012-10-06: 1 |Max.   :21194 |Max.   :73.5903 |Max.   :0    |
 |   |(Other)   :55 |NA's   :8     |NA's   :8       |NA's   :8    |

+`medianSteps` is zero because of the large number of zeroes in that column, mostly from `interval` = c(0, 530). `NA`s may also account for that.
+Since the median is zero, there's no point in drawing a boring plot with a vertical line at `y = 0`, save for blanks for columns with only `NA`s.

 ## What is the average daily activity pattern?
 _Create a dataframe with steps per interval, and plot the line._